ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 Windows new module development
 ==============================

-When creating a new module there are a few things to keep in mind
+When creating a new module there are a few things to keep in mind:

-- Module code are in Powershell (.ps1) files while the documentation are in Python (.py) files of the same name
+- Module code are in Powershell (.ps1) files while the documentation is contained in Python (.py) files of the same name
 - Avoid using ``Write-Host/Debug/Verbose/Error`` in the module and add what needs to be returned to the ``$result`` variable
 - When trying an exception use ``Fail-Json -obj $result -message "exception message here"`` instead
 - Most new modules require check mode and integration tests before they are merged into the main Ansible codebase
-- Avoid using try/catch statements over a bit code block, rather use then for individual calls so the error message can be more descriptive
+- Avoid using try/catch statements over a large code block, rather use then for individual calls so the error message can be more descriptive
 - Avoid using PSCustomObjects unless necessary
-- Look for common functions at ``./lib/ansible/module_utils/powershell/`` and use the code there instead of duplicating work, these can be imported by adding the line ``#Requires -Module *`` below ``#POWERSHELL_COMMON`` where * is the filename to import
+- Look for common functions in ``./lib/ansible/module_utils/powershell/`` and use the code there instead of duplicating work.
+These can be imported by adding the line ``#Requires -Module *`` below ``#POWERSHELL_COMMON`` where * is the filename to import
-- Ensure the code is complient with Powershell v3 and above, if it isn't then document the requirements
+- Ensure the code is compliant with Powershell v3 and above, if it isn't then document the requirements
-- Ansible uses strictmode version 2.0, be sure to test with that enabled by putting ``Set-StrictMode -Version 2.0`` at the top of your dev script
+- Ansible uses strictmode version 2.0.
+Be sure to test with that enabled by putting ``Set-StrictMode -Version 2.0`` at the top of your dev script
 - Favour native Powershell cmdlets instead of executable calls if possible
-- If adding a object to ``$result`` ensure any trailing slashes are removed or exited out as ``ConvertTo-Json`` will fail to convert it
+- If adding an object to ``$result``, ensure any trailing slashes are removed or exited out as ``ConvertTo-Json`` will fail to convert it

-A very basic powershell module template can be found found below
+A very basic powershell module template can be found found below:

 .. code-block:: powershell